HubertStr/GPU_SPSO/README.md

 f3: (-600, 600)^D<br/>
 f4: (-10, 10)^D<br/>

-## First step: Random number generation
+## Two different ways of running the algorithm
 Two methods will be implemented:<br/>
-- [ ] Method1: Uses cuRAND to generate pseudorandom numbers on the GPU.<br/>
+- [ ] Method1: Uses cuRAND to generate pseudorandom numbers on the GPU.
+The computations are done on GPU.
+The corresponding file is named main.cu.<br/>
-- [ ] Method2: M (M >> D∗N) random numbers are generated on CPU before running SPSO.
-Then they are transported to GPU once for ado and stored in an array R on the global memory.<br/>
+- [ ] Method2: Random numbers are generated on CPU, as well as the computations.
+This method is used as a comparison.
+The corresponding file is named main_CPU.c.<br/>
 <br/>
-See https://docs.nvidia.com/cuda/curand/host-api-overview.html for random number generation

 ## How to run on Pace
 ### Basic usage: